NuSI study raises potential concerns about a keto diet

 They also measured the insulin and glucose response to test meals while on a ketogenic diet which showed impaired insulin sensitivity to a “control meal” but improved insulin sensitivity to a keto meal.

 There has already been quite a bit of discussion on Twitter regarding the fact that the LDL was calculated rather than directly measured and how this might affect the results.
 There is no question that direct LDL measurement is a more accurate test, but it’s unclear how much that impacts these findings.
-The standard calculation of LDL become less accurate at low LDL levels (below 70) and higher triglyceride levels (above 200).
+The standard calculation of LDL becomes less accurate at low LDL levels (below 70) and higher triglyceride levels (above 200).
 Neither one was the case in this study, so I am not sure how important that is.

 More concerning for me, however, was that this was only a four-week study.
 As a physician, I am not interested in what happens over a four week period of starting a new diet.
 At four months I might start to get interested, and at four years you definitely have my attention.
 But four weeks?
 That is practically insignificant in my book.

 It is well established that the body takes time to transition to a fat-burning metabolism, so we would not expect to see complete metabolic effects of a ketogenic diet within such a short time frame, and the data hints that this is the case.
 Looking at the inflammatory markers, both CRP and IL-6 decreased from week three to week four on the ketogenic diet.
 Would this pattern continue in subsequent weeks, months or even years?
 Would the inflammatory markers eventually equal or go below the baseline diet levels?
 I would hypothesize yes, but this study doesn’t answer that question.
-Also, studies have shown that an initially elevated LDL-C can return to normal after 6 or 12-months, and the more important marker of Apo B may not go up at all.
-Again the study does not address this question.
+Also, studies have shown that an initially elevated LDL-C can return to normal after 6 or 12-months, and the more important marker of Apo B may not go up at all.1 Again the study does not address this question.
 (Unfortunately, Apo B was not measured, and LDL-P was not measured, either.)

 Last, the insulin and glucose response to sample meals also is likely inadequate to measure after such a short time frame on the keto diet.